RussOakham/wanderlust-recipes/testing.md

    ```
    </details>

    I then had to create a button, with an attached event listener, which calls the widget.
-The cloudinary widget also allows easy customisation, so I have restricted the image type to 'image', file size to 1MB, file number to one and minimum image height to 260 pixels.
+The Cloudinary widget also allows easy customisation, so I have restricted the image type to 'image', file size to 1MB, file number to one and minimum image height to 260 pixels.

    <details>
-   <summary>Widget Eventlistener</summary>
+   <summary>Widget eventListener</summary>

    ```
    // Shows the cloudinary image upload widget